 Canon EOS 6D

-The 6D boasts not only Wi-Fi connectivity but also built-in GPS technology, ideal for geo-tagging images as you shoot.
+The 6D boasts not only Wi-Fi connectivity but also built-in GPS.
 The only catch is that, when enabled, the GPS module really munches through battery charge, even when the camera is switched off.

 We've come to expect the lack of a pop-up flash on professional grade cameras but it's a strange omission for an enthusiast level model.
-As such, the 6D has no built-in facility for wireless flash triggering, as featured on the 700D and 70D.
-It also lacks the advanced Dual Pixel autofocus of the 70D, or the more basic hybrid autofocus system of the 100D and 700D, for enhanced operation in live view and video shooting.
+The 6D also lacks the advanced Dual Pixel autofocus of the 70D, or the more basic hybrid autofocus system of the 100D and 700D.

 Where the 70D and 7D have 19-point autofocus (all cross-type points), the 6D only has 11 points and, of these, only the central point is cross-type.
 Even so, autofocus performance is good overall.
 The 6D's redeeming feature is its superb image quality with the kind of control over depth of field that you can only get from a full-frame camera.